structurizr/puppeteer/README.md

 # Structurizr Puppeteer

 This repo contains some examples of how to script the Structurizr web application using Puppeteer.
-Please note that the scripting facility is not available to workspaces owned by users on the free plan.
+See [Structurizr - Help - Scripting - Diagrams](https://structurizr.com/help/scripting-diagrams) for more details.